TotallyInformation/node-red-contrib-uibuilder/README.md

 I don't believe any of the current issues make the node unusable.
 They are mainly things to be aware of & that I'd like to tidy up at some point.

 - It is common to need to send a number of messages from Node-RED to the front-end, specifically when a new client is loaded or a user refreshes the client browser.
 This is not catered for natively by this node.
 You can either handle this manually or use the companion node [node-red-contrib-infocache](https://github.com/TotallyInformation/node-red-contrib-infocache).
-Simply send the control messages to an infocache node and it will resend all cached messages back to the individual client.
+Simply send the control messages to an infocache node (or manual equivalent - see the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Cache-and-Replay-Messages-without-using-node-red-contrib-infocache)) and it will resend all cached messages back to the individual client.

 - **Socket.IO is not yet secured!** Do not use over the Internet unless you *really* don't care about the data you are passing back and forth.
 I would love some help with this so if you know how, please issue a pull request.
 It should use TLS encryption if your Node-RED site uses it but this has not yet been tested.